crackerbad/nextcloud_downloader/README.md

 ## Purpose

-Download files from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.
+Download files or folders recursively from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.